Raghad Hussein: Arrest warrant

 In August 2007, the international police agency Interpol announced that it had circulated an arrest warrant for Hussein, on suspicions that she and her aides had been assisting the insurgency in Iraq.
 These suspicions were reflected in an August 2014 article in Spiegel Online, which proposed the title "Terror Godmother".
 The article reports that, while living in opulence in Jordan, Hussein's fortune in the double-digit millions is used to support the Islamic State of Iraq and the Levant (ISIL), with the ultimate goal of returning to regain power in Baghdad.
 Earlier in June, Fox News Channel had quoted such an intention expressed by Hussein in an interview she had given.

 Hussein is listed on Iraq's most wanted list of individuals alongside 59 others.
 It also features 28 ISIL fighters, 12 from Al-Qaeda and 20 from the Baath party, giving details of the roles they play in their organisations, the crimes of which they are suspected, and, in most cases, photographs.
-As of 2021, she was still living in Amman, but wished to come back to Iraq.
+As of 2021, she was still living in Amman, but wished to return to Iraq.

+On 22 October 2023, a court in Baghdad sentenced her in absentia to seven years in prison for promoting activities of the outlawed Baath party during her television interviews in 2021.